 All sports betting proprietor applications will be available by June 1.

 Sports betting operators continue to make deals and prepare to offer their services in Ohio.
-The most recent addition to the fold is Bally Bet, which is now partnering with the Cleveland Browns.
+This week Bally Bet announced a partnership with the Cleveland Browns.
 The deal includes entrance into the Ohio mobile betting market, a branded lounge at the Browns’ FirstEnergy Stadium, and some free-to-play opportunities for Cleveland Browns fans.